Naturality of Heegaard Floer invariants under positive rational contact surgery: Positive Contact Surgery

 Recall that for any Legendrian $K\subset (Y,\xi)$ one can find an open book decomposition supporting $\xi$ such that $K$ lies on a page of the open book and such that the contact framing on $K$ agrees with the framing induced by the open book (see \cite[Corollary 4.23]{etnyreclay}, for example).
 Moreover, it was observed in \cite{BEV} that one can arrange for stabilizations of $K$ to appear on pages of the stabilized open book in the following way.
 Having fixed an orientation for $K$, choose an embedded path $c$ on the page, which starts on a boundary component and approaches $K$ ``from the right.''
 Stabilize the open book using the arc on the page that is the non-closed component of the boundary of a regular neighborhood of $K\cup c$; then the negative stabilization $K^-$ is Legendrian isotopic to a curve on the page of the stabilized open book that is parallel to the boundary component meeting $c$, and the page framing of $K^-$ agrees with the contact framing (see Figure \ref{Figure D, E, F}).
 The stabilization involves composing the monodromy of the open book with a Dehn twist along the closed curve $C$ that is the union of the indicated arc with the core of the new 1-handle.

 Iterating this procedure, we can stabilize the open book repeatedly to obtain a decomposition supporting $\xi$ in which an arbitrary number of stabilizations of $K$ appear as curves on the page.
 In particular, given $\frac{x}{y}\geq 1$, we can find an open book decomposition for which all the Legendrians $K_0,\ldots, K_n$ from Theorem \ref{DGSalgorithm} appear as closed curves on the page, with contact framing equal to the page framing.
-Moreover, since performing $-1$ (resp. $+1$) surgery along a closed curve in the page, where the framing is measured with respect to the page framing, is equivalent to composing the monodromy of the open book with a right (resp. left) handed Dehn twist, we get an open book decomposition for $\xi_{x/y}$ by adding a left twist to $\phi$ along $K = K_0$, and right twists along each $K_1,\ldots, K_n$.
+Moreover, since performing $-1$ (resp. $+1$) surgery along a closed curve in the page, where the framing is measured with respect to the page framing, is equivalent to composing the monodromy of the open book with a right- (resp. left-) handed Dehn twist, we get an open book decomposition for $\xi^-_{x/y}$ by adding a left twist to $\phi$ along $K = K_0$, and right twists along each $K_1,\ldots, K_n$ (the Dehn twists corresponding to the various pushoffs commute, since the curves are disjoint in the page).
 The procedure is illustrated in Figure \ref{Figure G}.
-(Note that each $K_j$ is a parallel copy of some stabilized Legendrian $K^{-m}$, but not all stabilizations may be used and some may be repeated.)
-We denote the open book decomposition for $(Y_{x/y}(K),\xi_{x/y})$ obtained this way by $(S,\phi)$.
+Note that each $K_j$ is a parallel copy of some stabilized Legendrian $K^{-m}$, but not all stabilizations are necessarily used and some may be repeated.
+We denote the open book decomposition for $(Y_{x/y}(K),\xi^-_{x/y})$ obtained this way by $(S,\phi)$.

 Observe that in $(S,\phi)$ the monodromy preserves the once-stabilized Legendrian $K^-$, and that $K^-$ separates $S$ with boundary components on each side.
 Applying reducible open book surgery along $K^-$, we obtain a 3-manifold that is the connected sum of manifolds with open book decompositions $(S',\phi')$ and $(S'',\phi'')$.
 Note in particular that after the reducing surgery, the original Legendrian $K\subset S'$ is isotopic to the first stabilization curve $C$, and therefore the right twist along $C$ cancels with the left twist we introduced along $K = K_0$.
 Hence, the open book $(S',\phi')$ is indeed the original open book for $(Y,\xi)$ we began with.